David-Manniche/TheMarket/readme.txt

     => 044237 - when an order having multiple items and both are on pickup then on parent order detail page time slot is not listing
     => 044280 - When guest user add product in cart then there is some fatal error.
     => 044283 - buyer> parent order> table alignment issue
+    => 044296 - seller> return request> when there is no file attached still then there is attached file option and on clicking there is blank page

 Enhancements:
     => Tax module upgrade